WillHaddix/Celestial-Workings-Divine-Blessing/README.md

-The name of the mod is called Celestial Workings - Divine Blessing It will be our be-all end-all mod | So we are only gonna focus on one mod The other mods will be integrated into it(edited)
+The name of the mod is called Celestial Workings - Divine Blessing It will be our be-all end-all mod | So we are only gonna focus on one mod The other mods will be integrated into it
 -------------------------------------

 Progressing to